lab11/raspberrypi-cc2520/README.md

 applications are designed to be cross compiled for the RPI.

 In order for the TinyOS build system to figure out all the correct paths you need to help it along a bit.
-Add the following to your `.bashrc` file:
+Add the following to your `.bashrc` file, in addition to the environment variables from the main TinyOS install:

     export TOSROOTRPI=<path to git repo>/tinyos
     export TOSMAKE_PATH="$TOSROOTRPI/support/make $TOSMAKE_PATH"